Bleach (manga): Themes and analysis

-Bleachs plot incorporates the traditional Japanese belief of spirits coexisting with humans and their nature, good or evil, depends on the circumstances.
+Bleachs plot incorporates the traditional Japanese belief of spirits coexisting with humans, and their nature, good or evil, depends on the circumstances.
 An example is Orihime's backstory.
 She was raised from the age of three by her brother Sora, and prayed for his soul's peace after he died in a car accident.
 As time went on, she prayed less and Sora became jealous and turned into a Hollow and attacked Orihime.
-Academic Patrick Drazen says this is a reminder to the audience to not abandon the old ways or risk the spirits taking offense and causing problems in the world.
+Academic Patrick Drazen says this is a reminder to the audience not to abandon the old ways or risk the spirits taking offense and causing problems in the world.
 Bleach also incorporates Shinto themes of purification of "evil spirits through charms, scrolls, incantations, and other rituals".
 Christopher A. Born regards Bleach as transmitting Confucian values.

 Von Feigenblatt describes Bleach as being culturally and religiously aware, as it draws upon Christianity and Caribbean Santería.
 Spanish terms are prevalent throughout the realm of Hueco Mundo, and Quincies have been known to associate with the German language, making Kubo's world of characters diverse in ethnicity and language as well.
 Feigenblatt notes that the Quincy "are clearly inspired by the Roman Catholic Christian Orders of Knighthood such as the Sovereign Military Order of Malta and the Equestrian Order of the Holy Sepulchre whose influence is shown in terms of the uniform worn by the Quincy as well as by the symbolism of the cross".